rymalfarizi/library_website/README.md

      `updated_at` timestamp NOT NULL DEFAULT CURRENT_TIMESTAMP ON UPDATE CURRENT_TIMESTAMP
    ) ENGINE=InnoDB DEFAULT CHARSET=utf8mb4 COLLATE=utf8mb4_unicode_ci;
    ```
+8. Note: You can change database name but you have to change database name in file lin/db.js in variable connection

 ### Install Package
 Install the required packages by running it in the terminal: